Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2023/README.md

 ## Physician
 _Suggested By_: Logan\
 The Physician is a detective role who spawns with a Health Tracker.
 The Physician can use their custom weapon to place trackers on terrorists to monitor their health from the scoreboard.
-An upgrade exclusive to them is available in their shop which upgrades the range and quality of tracking.
 \
 \
 **ConVars**